jkassis/cert-secret-syncer/README.md

 Cert Secret Syncer
 ==================
-This kubernetes controller synchronizes a certificate stored in a kubernetes.io/tls secret with infrastructure providers.
+This kubernetes controller synchronizes a certificate stored in a `kubernetes.io/tls` secret with infrastructure providers.

-You might want this, for example, to synchronize certificates managed by cert-manager with AWS Certificate Manager so that the ALB attached to an ingress has the generated certificate to terminate TLS on the edge.
+You might want this, for example, to synchronize certificates managed by `cert-manager` with `AWS Certificate Manager` so that the ALB attached to an ingress has the generated certificate to terminate TLS on the edge.

 Cert Secret Syncer currently only supports Amazon Certificate Manager.

 How To
 ------
-The controller relies on permissions granted to a ServiceAccount through OIDC.
-If you install EKS with terraform, you'll need to start with something like this...
+The controller relies on permissions granted to a ServiceAccount through OIDC (Open ID Connect).
+If you install EKS with Terraform, you'll need to start with something like this...

 ```
 module "cert_secret_syncer_irsa" {